 You can learn more about how to recognize the signs of an autism using our Video Glossary.
 It contains over a hundred video clips illustrating typical and delayed development.
 Whether you are a parent, caregiver, relative or friend, it can help you learn the subtle differences and spot the early red flags for ASD.

-The annual Harpers Ferry Half Marathon will be held this May and will begin and end at River Riders.
-Proceeds will go to fund EPIC's Blue Ribbon Recreation Program.
-To register go to http://harpersferryhalf.org/
+The annual Harpers Ferry Half Marathon will be held May 19th and will begin and end at River Riders.
+Contact Carolyn Vigil at 703-629-6997 to volunteer or go to http://harpersferryhalf.org/ to run.

 Autism Speaks 100 Day Kit and our Video Glossary provides information about a wide